-- (1) For Rapid Re-Housing and Joint TH and PH-RRH component projects: - (a) CoC Score.
+- (1) For Rapid Re-Housing (PH-RRH) and Joint Transitional Housing and Permanent Housing-Rapid Rehousing (Joint TH /PH-RRH) component projects: - (a) CoC Score.
 Up to 50 points in direct proportion to the score received on the CoC Application - (b) CoC Collaboration with Victim Service Providers.
-Up to 10 points in direct proportion to the score received on the following rating factors in the CoC application: Section V.B.1.e,, Section V.B.2.c, and Section V.B.3.b. - (c) Need for the Project.
-Up to 10 points based on the extent the CoC quantifies the need for the project in its portfolio, the extent of the need, and how the project will fill that gap. - (d) Quality of the Project Applicant.
-Up to 15 points based on previous performance of the applicant in serving survivors of domestic violence, dating violence, or stalking, and their ability to house survivors and meet safety outcomes. - (e) Demonstration of inclusion of victim-centered practices.
-Up to 8 points based on the quality of the project's plan to address the housing and safety needs of survivors by adopting victim-centered practices (e.g., Housing First, Trauma-Informed Care, Confidentiality) in operating their project.
-Full pints will be awarded to project applicants that can demonstrate they are already adopting victim-centered practices. - (f) Demonstration of plan to include survivors with lived expertise.
-Up to 7 points based on the project's ability to demonstrate its plan to involve survivors in policy and program development throughout the project's operation. - (2) PH-RRH and Joint TH-RRH component projects must follow a housing-first approach. - (3) For SSO Project for Coordinated Entry (SSO-CE): - (a) CoC Score.
+Up to 10 points in direct proportion to the score received on the following rating factors in the CoC application: Section V.B.1.e., Section V.B.2.c, and Section V.B.3.b. - (c) Need for the Project.
+Up to 10 points based on the extent the CoC quantifies the need for the project in its portfolio, the extent of the need, and how the project will fill that gap. - (d) Quality of the Project Applicant Experience.
+Up to 15 points based on the previous performance of the applicant in serving individuals and families of persons experiencing trauma or a lack of safety related to fleeing or attempting to flee domestic violence, dating violence, or stalking, and their ability to house survivors and meet safety outcomes. - (e) Demonstration of inclusion of victim-centered practices.
+Up to 8 points based on the quality of the project's plan to address the housing and safety needs of survivors by adopting victimcentered practices (e.g., Housing First, Trauma-Informed Care, Confidentiality) in operating their project.
+Full points will be awarded to project applicants that can demonstrate they are already adopting victim-centered practices. - (f) Demonstration of plan to include survivors with lived expertise.
+Up to 7 points based on the project's ability to demonstrate its plan to involve survivors in policy and program development throughout the project's operation. - (2) PH-RRH and Joint TH-RRH component projects must follow a housing-first approach. - (3) Supportive Services Only Coordinated Entry (SSO-CE) to implement policies, procedures, and practices that equip the CoC's coordinated entry to better meet the needs of people experiencing homelessness who are experiencing trauma or a lack of safety related to fleeing or attempting to flee domestic violence, dating violence, sexual assault, or stalking (e.g., to implement policies and procedures that are trauma-informed, client-centered or to better coordinate referrals between the CoC's coordinated entry and the victim service providers coordinated entry system where they are different):

+- (a) CoC Score.
 Up to 50 points in direct proportion to the score received on the CoC Application. - (b) CoC Collaboration with Victim Service Providers.
 Up to 10 points in direct proportion to the score received on the following rating factors in the CoC application: Section V.B.1.e, Section V.B.2.c, and Section V.B.3.b. - (c) Need for the Project.
-Up to 25 points based on the extent to which CoC demonstrates the need for a coordinated entry system that better meets the needs of survivors of domestic violence, dating violence, or stalking, and how the project will fit this need.

-(d) Demonstration of plan to include survivors with lived expertise.
+Up to 25 points based on the extent to which CoC demonstrates the need for a coordinated entry system that better meets the needs of individuals and families of persons experiencing trauma or a lack of safety related to fleeing or attempting to flee domestic violence, dating violence, or stalking, and how the project will fill this need. - (d) Demonstration of plan to include survivors with lived expertise.
 Up to 15 points based on the project's ability to demonstrate its plan to involve survivors in policy and program development throughout the project's operation.